 My ex-girlfriend and a bunch of her leftist progressive friends always felt bad for being German for things that she had no control over.

-They had this big emotional burden they were carrying over, accompanied with the guilt-induced feeling they needed to repent and make it up… But there was no way to make it up, of course.
+They had this big emotional burden they were carrying over, accompanied by the guilt-induced feeling they needed to repent and make it up… But there was no way to make it up, of course.

 So they were trapped in their feelings of guilt, which is the definition of emotional abuse.

 At times, it was becoming an issue in our relationship.
-It’s unhealthy to take too guilt upon yourself when you can’t do anything about it.
+It’s unhealthy to take too much guilt upon yourself when you can’t do anything about it.

 Without judging whether that was right or not, in my opinion, part of the reason the German government accepted millions of immigrants without performing much control at all, is because of the guilt-feelings of their past.